COUNTIF Function in Power BI

 - Open COUNTROWS function.

-- For this function open FILTER function again.
+- For this function, open the FILTER function again.

 - The Table that we need to count is “Data Table” so choose the same.

 - For FilterExpression, follow the method that we did in the previous example.

 Note: We can also download the Power BI COUNTIF file can also be downloaded from the link below, and the final output can be viewed.

 Things to Remember

 - There is no built-in COUNTIF function in Power BI.

 - FILTER will apply the filter for the mentioned column with the mentioned criteria.

 - After a filter is applied, COUTNROWS count the number of rows available for the filter.

 This has been a guide to Power BI COUNTIF.
 Here we discuss how to replicate COUNTIF logical function in Power BI to count the values in the given range along with examples.
 You may learn more about Power BI from the following articles –